 How the theory arose

 Prompted by the recognition that one of his own dreams was a metaphorical translation of something that happened the previous day, Joe Griffin set off on what was to become a twelve-year research programme.
-During this time he carefully reviewed all the available scientific evidence about dreaming together with the competing theories put up to explain it, as well as conducting much original research of his own (detailed in full in the best-selling book: Dreaming Reality: how dreaming can keep us sane, or can drive us mad).
+During this time he carefully reviewed all the available scientific evidence about dreaming together with the competing theories put up to explain it, as well as conducting much original research of his own (detailed in full in the best-selling book: Why we dream: the definitive answer).

 Strangely, at a point where he was about to give up on his quest to solve the mystery of why dreaming evolved, he made a startling breakthrough.
 All the pieces of the jigsaw suddenly fell into place and he realised that dreaming dearouses the autonomic nervous system every night from all the patterns of emotionally arousing expectations that are not acted out when we are awake.
 He called this theory the expectation fulfilment theory of dreams.